CRR vs SLR Comparison4 min read

-- To control the supply of money in the economy i.e how much money is available for the industry or the economy and
+1. To control the supply of money in the economy, i.e., how much money is available for the industry or the economy and

-- To control the cost of credit meaning what is the price that the economy has to pay to borrow that money.
+2. To control the cost of credit, what is the price the economy has to pay to borrow that money?

-- These two things (Supply of money and cost of credit) are closely monitored and controlled by RBI.
-The inflation and growth in the economy are primarily impacted by these two factors.
+These two things (Supply of money and cost of credit) are closely monitored and controlled by RBI.
+Therefore, these two factors primarily impact inflation and growth in the economy.

-- The various methods employed by the RBI to control credit creation power of the commercial banks can be classified into two groups, viz., quantitative controls and qualitative controls.
+The various methods employed by the RBI to control the credit creation power of the commercial banks can be classified into two groups, viz., quantitative controls and qualitative controls.

-- Quantitative controls are designed to regulate the volume of credit created by the banking system Qualitative measures or selective methods are designed to regulate the flow of credit in specific uses.
+Quantitative controls are designed to regulate the volume of credit created by the banking system.
+Qualitative measures or selective methods are intended to regulate the flow of credit in specific uses.

 What Is CRR?

 You deposit say Rs 1000 in your bank.
-Then Bank receives Rs 1000 and has to put some percentage of it with RBI.
-If the prevailing CRR is 6% then they will have to deposit Rs 60 with RBI and they are left with Rs 940.
+Then the Bank receives Rs 1000 and has to put some percentage of it with RBI.
+For example, if the prevailing CRR is 6%, they will have to deposit Rs 60 with RBI and leave with Rs 940.

-Your bank can not use this Rs 60 for its commercial activities like lending or investment purpose.
-This Rs60 is deposited in current account with RBI.
+Your bank can not use this Rs 60 for commercial activities like lending or investment.
+So this Rs60 is deposited in the current account with RBI.

 You deposit say Rs 1000 in your bank.
-Then Bank receives Rs 1000 and has to put some percentage of it with RBI as SLR.
-If the prevailing SLR is 20% then they will have to invest Rs 200 in Government securities.
+Then the Bank receives Rs 1000 and has to put some percentage of it with RBI as SLR.
+If the prevailing SLR rate meaning is 20%, they will have to invest Rs 200 in Government securities.

 Meeting Both CRR and SLR Requirements

-To meet both CRR and SLR requirements, bank have to set aside Rs 260 (Rs 60 + Rs 200).
-Thus, after meeting both CRR and SLR requirements, bank is left Rs.740 with it for lending the money as Individual or Corporate loan.
+To meet CRR and SLR requirements, the banks have to set aside Rs 260 (Rs 60 + Rs 200).
+Thus, after completing both CRR and SLR requirements, the bank leaves Rs.740 for lending the money as an individual or Corporate loan.